WOA-Project/SurfaceDuo-Guides/Install/Uninstall-SurfaceDuo2.md

-# Uninstall Windows and revert your Surface Duo (1st Gen) to stock
+# Uninstall Windows and revert your Surface Duo 2 to stock

 ## Files/Tools Needed 📃